-An emergency fund is cash that you’ve saved for one purpose: to help you cope with the unpredictable emergencies that life hands you without disrupting the everyday routine.
+An emergency fund is a cash that you’ve saved for one purpose: to help you cope with the unpredictable emergencies that life hands you without disrupting the everyday routine.
 It could be for an accident or a health issue.
-With your fund you have room to breathe.
+With your fund, you have room to breathe.
 You don’t have to panic if you have to visit the hospital emergency room, or your car breaks down, or the hot water heater blows.

 The key, however, is to leave the emergency fund completely alone until you need it.
 Deposit your money, let it earn a little interest, and ignore the balance until an actual emergency occurs.

 Best short-term methods for building an emergency fund